Michael Daniel Ambatchew

 Michael Daniel Ambatchew (1967-2012) was an Ethiopian children's book writer.
 He has written Sidama Tales and Alemayehu.
 Although an admirer of Western stories like Puss in Boots, he has been active in improving the publishing of a more native Ethiopian children's literature, and has also written on literature in general.

-A beloved father and family member, his literature is known to be humorous and a joy to read.

 Life and career

 Michael was born in Moscow to an Ethiopian father and an Indian mother He attended Addis Ababa University, earning a Bachelor of Arts degree in 1987.